-BOIS BLANC PINES SCHOOL DISTRICT Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the year ended June 30, 2022
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the year ended June 30, 2022

-Net change in fund balances - total governmental funds \$ (69,023) Amounts reported for governmental activities in the Statement of Activities are different because: \$ Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$2,310,522 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of these assets is capitalized and allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period: Capital outlays Depreciation expens \$\$ 26,620 (1,973) 24,647 The changes in net pension liability and related deferred outflows/inflow of resources are not included as revenues/expenditures in government funds.
-4,290 The changes in net OPEB liability and related deferred outflows/inflow of resources are not included as revenues/expenditures in government funds.
-8,220 Total changes in net position - governmental activities \$ (31,866)
+This is the amount by which depreciation exceeded capital outlays in the current period: \$ 386,766 Capital outlays Depreciation expense (1,232,563)(845,797)Repayment of long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities: 390,000 Repayment of emergency municipal loans Repayment of supplemental payments 126,714 516,714 Interest on long-term liabilities in the Statement of Activities differs from the amount reported on the governmental funds because interest is recorded as an expenditure in the funds when it is due and paid, and thus requires the use of current financial resources.
+In the Statement of Activities, however, interest expense is recognized as the interest 14,173 accrues regardless of when it is paid.
+In the Statement of Net Position, vacation payable is measured by the amounts earned during the year.
+In the governmental funds, however, expenditures are measured by the amount of financial resources used (essentially, the amounts actually paid).
+This year the amount of these benefits earned (\$133,505) exceeded the amounts used/paid (\$99,041).
+(34,464)The changes in net pension liability and related deferred outflows/inflows of resources are not included as revenues/expenditures in governmental 926,899 The changes in net OPEB liability and related deferred outflows/inflows of resources are not included as revenues/expenditures in governmental funds: 1,625,935

+Total changes in net position - governmental activities

-BOIS BLANC PINES SCHOOL DISTRICT General Fund
+General Fund